Afrikaners: Nomenclature

-By the late nineteenth century, the term was in common usage in both the Boer republics and in the Cape Colony.
+By the late nineteenth century, the term was common language in both the Boer republics and the Cape Colony.
 At one time, burghers denoted Cape Dutch: those settlers who were influential in the administration, able to participate in urban affairs, and did so regularly.
-Boers often referred to the settled ethnic European farmers or to nomadic cattle-herders.
+Boers often refer to settled ethnic European farmers or nomadic cattleherders.
 During the Batavian Republic of 1795–1806, burgher ('citizen') was popularised among Dutch communities both at home and abroad as a popular revolutionary form of address.
 In South Africa, it remained in use as late as the Second Boer War of 1899–1902.
+Afrikaner people are also commonly referred to as Afrikaans people.